|

 Brian & Jeanette Simon

-their long association and contribution to the industry.
-Their company,
+Membership for their long association and contribution to the industry.

 Deep